Ruvinsara23/marina-restaurant/README.md

 ![firebase img](image.png)

 ### `Set up php`
-You need to add php files to htdocs folder in xwamp folder.
+You need to add php files to htdocs folder in xampp folder.

 ### `Set up php`
 You need  move project folder in sql  to  C:\xampp\mysql\data this path